 Injury and Accidents:

 A sudden forced movement of the head or neck in any direction and the resulting “rebound” in the opposite direction is known as whiplash.
 The sudden “whipping” motion injures the surrounding and supporting tissues of the neck and head.
 This traumatic motion can actually alter the normal shape of the neck, leading to dysfunction sometimes even months after the accident.
 Muscles react by tightening and contracting, creating muscle fatigue, which can result in pain and stiffness.
 Severe whiplash can also be associated with injury to the intervertebral joints, discs, ligaments, muscles, and nerve roots.
 Car accidents are the most common cause of whiplash.
-Most medical professionals will only look to make sure there are no immediate life threatening problems such as fracture.
+Most medical professionals will only look to make sure there is no immediate life-threatening problems such as a fracture.
 The altered shape of the neck is missed and the patient can have an increased risk of pain and disability over time.
 At Inlet Physical Medicine our doctors will do a thorough examination to determine the cause of your neck pain.

 Degenerative disorders such as osteoarthritis, spinal stenosis, and degenerative disc disease directly affect the spine.

 - Osteoarthritis, a common joint disorder, causes progressive deterioration of cartilage.
 The body reacts by forming bone spurs that affect joint motion.
 This is often due to an abnormal neck curve, a history of trauma to the head or neck and poor biomechanics.

 - Spinal stenosis causes the small nerve passageways in the vertebrae to narrow, compressing and trapping nerve roots.
 Stenosis may cause neck, shoulder, and arm pain, as well as numbness when these nerves are unable to function normally.